-A good indicator of whether you should invest in automation is the number of locations where you are doing business.
-For example, compliance will be more manageable with brick and mortar stores in one state.
+A good indicator of whether you should invest in sales tax automation software is the number of locations where you are doing business.

-If, however, you are operating in a couple of states (or more) and that includes online transactions as a remote seller, the benefits related to automation are significantly compounded, especially when you consider the overarching impact of the Wayfair decision.
-Automation guarantees the right indirect tax is being calculated correctly in every jurisdiction where you do business.
+If you are operating in several states (or more) with online transactions as a remote seller, the benefits related to automation are significantly increased.
+Automation guarantees the correct indirect tax calculated in every jurisdiction where you do business.

 Vital questions arise when evaluating the place of supply rules, such as: